mhrsntrk/mhrsntrk/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=35&color=FF6900&vCenter=true&width=750&lines=hello%2C+world.;hello%2C+decentralized+world.)](https://git.io/typing-svg)

 ## About
-As the Sr. Project Manager at The Hashgraph Association, I bring a fusion of technical prowess and strategic insight, grounded in a B.Sc. in Electrical and Electronics Engineering and an MBA.
-My career in tech is driven by a dedication to innovation and impactful leadership.
-Previously at Energy Web, I led the development of key ecosystem products, integrating web3 technologies into the energy sector.
-Now, at The Hashgraph Association, I'm excited to steer groundbreaking projects in distributed ledger technology, building on my experience as a tech entrepreneur to advance the blockchain industry.
+As a Senior Product Manager at The Hashgraph Association, I blend technical expertise with strategic vision, leveraging my B.Sc. in Electrical and Electronics Engineering and MBA.
+My career in technology is driven by a passion for innovation and impactful leadership, with a particular focus on self-sovereign identity (SSI) solutions.

+Having worked extensively in the SSI field, I've developed deep knowledge and practical experience implementing decentralized identity systems.
+During my time at Energy Web, I led the development of Switchboard, one of the pioneering SSI systems in the industry, while also spearheading ecosystem products that integrated web3 technologies into the energy sector.

+Now at The Hashgraph Association, I'm at the forefront of building a comprehensive self-sovereign identity system on Hedera.
+This role allows me to apply my knowledge of distributed ledger technology and my entrepreneurial background to push the boundaries of blockchain applications.

+My work spans the intersection of blockchain, digital identity, and enterprise solutions, positioning me to contribute meaningfully to the advancement of decentralized technologies and their real-world implementations.

 ## Areas of Work
 - Self-Sovereign Identity
-- web3
-- Blockchain (Substrate / EVM)
+- web3 (Hedera / Substrate / EVM)
 - Decentralized Applications
 - IoT
 - Cryptography
-- Identity and Access Management
-- Digital Twin
 - Energy Systems

 ## Connect